arnauog/what_the_rock/README.md

 ![](images/long_album_length.jpg)

 Still, there were many that were super long, like 2h.
-In some cases this was the actual length, but in others not, in some cases it was compilations, live albums, just wrong length, etc. I only check some, like the longest 50, because it's a process I could do for like days and I wanted to have enough time to analyze the data.
+In some cases this was the actual length, but in others not, in some cases it was compilations, live albums, just wrong length, etc. I only checked some of them, like the longest 50, because it's a process I could do for days and I wanted to have enough time to analyze the data.

 Finally, I decided to check the most prolific artists and see if I detected live albums and compilations, which I did.

 ![](images/live_albums.jpg)

-I also detected that some albums were missing, and I found out it's because the titles were slightly different both dataframes (from Discogs and from SputnikMusic), like *Honky Château* vs *Honky Chateau*, so I decided to add these albums manually.
+I also detected that some data was missing, and I found out it's because the titles were slightly different in the dataframes (from Discogs and from SputnikMusic), like *Honky Château* vs *Honky Chateau*, so I decided to add these albums manually.

-One particular case was ***Grateful Dead***, which appearead as *The Grateful Dead* in Discogs, glad I was looking for prolific artists.
+One particular case was ***Grateful Dead***, which appearead as *The Grateful Dead* in Discogs, so I had no data at all from them.

 ![](images/grateful_dead.jpg)